Agusmazzeo/JAPH/README.md

 **Options**:

-- `--name TEXT`: Service name to set up
+- `--name TEXT`: Service name to build
 - `--no-cache BOOL`: Flag to indicate if cached information must be used during build.
 - `--file-dir TEXT`: Config file path [default: False]
 - `--help`: Show this message and exit.